BreezyInterwebs/Analyzing-League/README.md

 ### Bivariate Analysis
 <iframe src="assets/gold_firsttotal_dist.html" width=800 height=600 frameBorder=0></iframe>
-Here, we plot the distribution of `totalgold`, categorized by "firsttotals".
+Here, we plot the distribution of `totalgold`, categorized by `firsttotals`.
 We see an interesting trend.
 Each marginal distribution looks somewhat normal, with the mean and variance seemingly increasing from 0 to 3, but *decreasing* from 4 to 7.
 One possible explanation is that teams who get more "firsts" (and are therefore better at the game) end their rounds quicker, decreasing the amount of time that gold can be obtained.
+This is another potential avenue of exploration, as the dataset does contain information about the length of each game.
+However, I felt that time is not very indicitive of a team's performance; hence, it was left out.

 ### Interesting Aggregates

 |   firsttotal |   teamdeaths |   teamkills |   totalgold |
 |-------------:|-------------:|------------:|------------:|
 |            0 |     19.6218  |     7.60144 |     45971.3 |